John Lowey (boxer)

-John Lowey (born 6 August 1966 in Dundonald, Northern Ireland) is a former professional boxer.
+John Lowey (born 6 August 1966 in Ballybeen, Dundonald, Northern Ireland) is a former professional boxer.
 Lowey fought at super bantamweight and won the IBO world title in 1995.
 He represented Ireland at the 1988 Olympics in the bantamweight category.
 He defeated Mustafa Selah of Iraq and Mohamed Sabo of Nigeria in his first two bouts before being eliminated by Nyamaagiin Altankhuyag of Mongolia in the Round of 16.

+John Lowey became the inaugural IBO Super Bantamweight World Champion when he defeated Juan Camero in 1995.

 1988 Olympic record

-Below are the results of John Lowey, an Irish bantamweight boxer who competed at the 1988 Seoul Olympics:
+Below are the results of John Lowey, a Northern Irish bantamweight boxer who competed at the 1988 Seoul Olympics: